makaroni4/img-lint/_posts/2017-03-05-how-tos-survival.markdown

 * [ReactJS + Redux Basics](https://www.youtube.com/watch?v=qrsle5quS7A&list=PL55RiY5tL51rrC3sh8qLiYHqUV3twEYU_)
 * [React JS Tutorials for Beginners](https://www.youtube.com/watch?v=-AbaV3nrw6E&list=PL6gx4Cwl9DGBuKtLgPR_zWYnrwv-JllpA)

-I've stumbled upon [yt gem](https://github.com/Fullscreen/yt) for working with Youtube API, so let's use it to get pageviews data.
-Btw all the code for this research is available [on Github](https://github.com/makaroni4/youtube_survival).

 I think there is no use to share Ruby basics like looping through array of ids and dump downloaded data to csv, you can [check all the code yourself](https://github.com/makaroni4/youtube_survival).
 May be pay attention how it's organized.
-It's very much inspired by Jupyter Notebooks in Python: progression of steps that should be run one buy one.
+It's very much inspired by Jupyter Notebooks in Python: progression of steps that should be run one by one.

 ## Visualize survival curves